 Year-round, adjust your living habits to conserve energy; it’s good for the environment and is a smart strategy to save money!
 Before you open the refrigerator, think about what you need to get.
 Buy CFL lightbulbs to replace incandescent bulbs; the initial cost may be higher, but you’ll save over time.
 Turn off the TV and go to bed rather than fall asleep with it still turned on.

 Unplug phones and computers as soon as they are fully charged.
 Install a programmable thermostat for heating and air conditioning, and be sure to change the furnace air filter (quarterly or monthly).
 Turn lights and fans off when you leave a room.

 5. Plan your meals

-Most people spend a good deal of their budgets on meals, from dining out to groceries.
+Most people spend a good deal of their budget on meals, from dining out to groceries.
 One smart money habit is to track your food expenses and take a hard look at where you can save.
 Meal planning is one of the best ways to keep grocery bills to a minimum.